 |Weight (lbs)||Daily Calories||Cups of Food (oz)||Wet Food (oz)|

 You can calculate how much food your cat needs based on its weight.
 Your cat’s ideal healthy weight will determine how many calories they need a day.
 An adult cat requires about 25 calories per pound of body weight.
-An 8 oz cup of dry food averages in at about 500 calories.
-So, if we estimate that the average ten-pound cat needs about 250 calories per day, the average cat will need about 1/3 – 1/2 of a cup of food, maybe less if your cat is particularly lazy.
+An 8 oz cup of dry food averages about 500 calories.
+So, if we estimate that the average ten-pound cat needs about 250 calories per day, the average cat will need about 1/3–1/2 of a cup of food, maybe less if your cat is particularly lazy.

 Wet vs Dry Food vs Both?